Sunday, April 14, 2024

 Diane Capuano, OP, & Beth Quire, OP.

-Frazier, OP, Kelly Moline, OP, & Anna Oven, OP
+OP, Kelly Moline, OP, & Katherine Frazier, OP

 (Click on photo to zoom)